Apply to ASL!

 Official LSAT Score

 All applicants are required to take the LSAT (Law School Admissions Test).
 If an applicant has multiple LSAT scores, the Admissions Committee will consider the highest official score reported.
-Scores from LSAT testing dates more than 5 years preceding intended term of enrollment are not considered.
+Scores from LSAT testing dates more than 5 years preceding the intended term of enrollment are not considered.

 ASL’s LSAC school code is 5829.